Why edibles work differently than smoking or vaping

 Practical tips for safe consumption

-- Start slowly: Begin with 2–5 mg of THC, especially for beginners.
+- Start slowly: 2–5 mg THC (especially for beginners).

-- Don't forget fat: A snack containing fat (e.g. nuts) improves absorption.
+- Fat helps: A small snack containing fat can stabilize absorption.

-- CBD as a buffer: Can mitigate the effects of THC.
+- CBD as a buffer: Can mitigate an excessively strong high.

 Conclusion